openedx/edx-documentation/en_us/developers/source/style_guides/ios.rst

   that after the tests are over, it should be as if they never ran.

 * Network data should always be mocked.
-The tests should have the exact same result whether or not an internet connection is available to the test runner.
+The tests should have the exact same result whether or not an Internet connection is available to the test runner.

 * If you need to expose a method just for testing, prefix it ``t_``.
 This